jbhavya876/Coral-Protocol/coralizer/README.md

      cd coral-server/coralizer
      python firecrawl_coral_agent.py
      ```
    Once both agents are running, they will register with the Coral Server, enabling interaction within the Coral network.
-The `user_interface_agent` will prompt for input, allowing you to send queries to the Firecrawl agent.
+The `langchain_interface_agent` will prompt for input, allowing you to send queries to the Firecrawl agent.

 > **Note**: The Coral Server must be running to run the coralized agent (e.g., `firecrawl_coral_agent.py`) and the interface agent, as they register with the Coral Server upon initialization.